Contents - Quick Links

 - Eureka Blaze 3-in-1 Swivel Handheld & Stick Vacuum Cleaner

 Vacuum under 100 dollars

 Vacuum under 100 range is the most dynamic range, followed by the vacuum under 200 range.
 At this price there are all designs you can find from cordless, corded, canister, upright and stick.
 You can sometimes find robot vacuums for under $100, but we recommend at least jumping up to the next price bracket.

 The best part of this range is that there are a lot of units that have strong suction, good filtration system (some models have HEPA too), large dust bin and many additional tools.
 They often lack advanced features and are not designed for cleaning deep pile carpets.
 Besides, they are a bit noisy.

 Similar to the above range, you can find all of the designs with more features, more ergonomic value at this price range.
 Most of the best-rated vacuum cleaners are found at this price range, therefore whatever your needs are, there will be a suitable unit for you under 200 bucks.

 On the other sides, you have also to compromise for the latest features because most of them are models developed by last few years, and now are continuing with newer series, newer technologies, and better performance

-If you are not very fancy of new technologies such as sensors on a vacuum or that kind of things, then this is the sweet pot for you
+If you are not very fond of new technologies such as sensors on a vacuum or that kind of things, then this is the sweet spot for you.

 After step 3, you are now can define the design of the unit, the feature of the unit and the price you might want to have.
 Apart from these most important steps, you should not forget to check for the vacuum cleaner main features including, suction power, variable suction control, adjustable brushroll, filtration system, air system, bag or bagless, dust bin capacity, warranty, popularity and some other bargained details such as fingertips control, led lights, the wand length, additional tools…